gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 num_random_cores = num_cores - num_linear_cores
 ```

-As mentioned earlier, the number of Linear Traffic Generator Cores will be the biggest power of two that is smaller than the total number of cores.
+As mentioned earlier, the number of Linear Generator Cores will be the biggest power of two that is smaller than the total number of cores.

-The cores that aren't Linear Traffic Generator Cores should be Random Traffic Generator Cores.
+The cores that aren't Linear Generator Cores should be Random Generator Cores.

 ---

-## 06-traffic-gen: Hybrid Traffic Generator: Dividing Memory Address Range

-Next, we have to determine which core gets what chunk of the given memory address range (the range of `min_addr` to `max_addr`).

-Let's partition the given memory address range into equally sized sections so that each Linear Traffic Generator Core can be assigned a section.

-(For the Random Traffic Generator Cores, each will be able to access all of the given memory address range.)

-To partition, we will use the `partition_range()` function in [gem5/src/python/gem5/components/processors/abstract_generator.py](../../gem5/src/python/gem5/components/processors/abstract_generator.py).

-This function takes the range of `min_addr` to `max_addr` and partitions it into `num_partitions` equal-length pieces.

-For example, if `min_addr` = 0, `max_addr` = 9, and `num_partitions` = 3, then `partition_range` would return <0,3>, <3,6>, <6,9>.

----

-## 06-traffic-gen: Hybrid Traffic Generator: Dividing Memory Address Range Cont.
+## 06-traffic-gen: Hybrid Generator: Dividing Memory Address Range Cont.

-If we want to give each Linear Traffic Generator Core an equal chunk of the given memory address range, we need to partition the range of `min_addr` to `max_addr` into `num_linear_cores` pieces.
+If we want to give each Linear Generator Core an equal chunk of the given memory address range, we need to partition the range of `min_addr` to `max_addr` into `num_linear_cores` pieces.

 To do this, we need to add the following line to our code under the comment labeled `(2)`.